Can Chickens Eat Tomatoes? All You Need to Know!

 Always feed red and soft tomatoes to your chickens.
 Avoid feeding green and unripe tomatoes.

-If your chickens accidentally eat unripe green tomatoes, keep an eye on their symptoms.
-Contact your nearest veterinary doctor if they show any bad signs and symptoms.
+If your chickens accidentally eat unripe green tomatoes, monitor their symptoms.
+Contact your nearest veterinary doctor if they show any dangerous signs and symptoms.

 Cooked Vs. Uncooked Tomatoes